hackclub/hackclub/workshops/mentorship_outreach/README.md

 ---
 5. **What you do!**
-*I'm currently working on various small learning projects using Vulkan, writing a gameboy programming library, and I'm _planning_ on doing PS2 homebrew just as soon as I can figure out how to get my hands on a console (procgen could be fun with VUs, once I figure out how to work them)!*
+*I'm currently working on various small learning projects using Vulkan, writing a Game Boy programming library, and I'm _planning_ on doing PS2 homebrew just as soon as I can figure out how to get my hands on a console (ProcGen could be fun with VUs, once I figure out how to work them)!*

     This just boils down to "I'm working on/learning A, B, C." Super simple!
 Don't write a novel here - you're not pitching an investor, you're just trying to give them a rapid overview of what you're about.